agilepartner/craft-challenges/dev/root-me.md

 ## How ?
 * Create an account on the [Root-Me platform](https://www.root-me.org/)
-* Choose a topic you would like to discover : _Cracking, Cryptanalysis, Forensic, Network, Programming, Steganography, Web_
+* Choose a topic you would like to discover: _Cracking, Cryptanalysis, Forensic, Network, Programming, Steganography, Web_
-* Challenges are sorted by their level of difficulty, start with the first one to discover the category and then experiment the others
+* Challenges are sorted by their level of difficulty; start with the first one to discover the category and then experiment the others
 * For each challenge the goal is to find the key and score points

 ![root-me-logo](./images/root-me.jpg)